 There are 5 categories here.
 Build Quality, Features, Daily Performance, Reliability and Value.

-Keyboards that stand the test of time such the IBM Model M will get top scores here, whilst cheapo Poundland keyboards won’t.
+Keyboards that stand the test of time do very well here, whilst cheapo Poundland keyboards won’t.
 It’s sometimes hard to determine the reliability of a keyboard, especially when they’re brand new.
-In this case, I’ll have to guess based on my experience, brand reputation and what others have experienced.
+In this case, my score will be weighted towards brand reputation and personal experience.

 There are 5 categories here.
 Smoothness, Weighting, Sound, Typing Performance and Gaming Performance.